About Us .

 AIM Solidarity

-Draw on our work and experiences and work with others to defend key principles of democracy and human rights that we see as necessary to the realisation of women’s substantive rights.
+Draw on our work and experiences to defend key principles of democracy and human rights that we see as a perquisite to the realisation of women’s substantive rights.

 Our objectives:

-• Highlight, analyse and critique state and community institutions, systems and processes that impact on the democratic rights of all women.
+• Highlight, analyse and critique state and community institutions and processes that impact on the democratic rights of black and minoritised women and girls.

 • Create spaces and make connections between social justice movements that challenge sex, race, class and other forms of oppression.

-• Undertake and support campaigns at the domestic and international level in defence of key equality and democratic principles.
+• Undertake and support campaigns at the domestic and international level in defence of key equality and democratic principles in line with our vision, aims and objectives.

 What We Do

-• We undertake high quality strategic advocacy, legal and policy work and campaigns that defend women’s rights and freedoms.
+• We undertake high quality strategic advocacy, legal and policy work on violence against women and girls and related issues.

-• We engage with and strengthen strategic partnerships and networks with a range of women’s organisations working for justice, particularly in the North, where black and minoritised women face greater levels of discrimination and isolation.
+• We engage with and strengthen strategic partnerships with a range of front line black and minority women’s organisations working on violence against women and related issues.

-• We draw on our work and experiences to defend key principles of secular democracy and human rights, which we see as necessary to the realisation of women’s substantive rights.
+• We draw on our work and experiences to defend key principles of secular democracy and human rights, which we see as a prerequisite to the realisation of women’s substantive rights.

 Our Values

-Our aim is to work towards equality and justice based on the following foundational values.
+Our aim is to work towards solidarity and unity based on the following values:

 01